oznogon/gattaibushido-public/rules/03_basic_play.md

 Jokers are *never* sent to Play Piles or the Trash.
 Once both of a Deck's Jokers have been revealed and Spent, return them face-up to the Deck, then Reshuffle the Deck.

+### "Wild" Cards

+Some effects in the game may declare that a card is **Wild** for a time.
+When a card is played as Wild, it is played face-down, and its player declares it to function as any other standard (non-Joker) card.

 ## Card Terminology